Baptistou/ScriptFilter/README.txt

 --------------------------------------------------------------------------------

-Language support : English, French, Italian, Spannish.
+Language support : English, French, Italian, Spanish.
 Browser support : Firefox 52+, Firefox Android 59+, Chrome 42+, Opera 33+.

 Updates :
+Updates :
+* version 2.1 (04/01/2018)
+- Fix compatibility issue with Chromium PDF Viewer Plugin not working with CSP sandbox.
+- Fix compatibility issue with Firefox not opening Google links with CSP sandbox.

 * version 2.0 (02/01/2018)
 - Fix issue with CSP not applying on Settings page if its tab url was modified.
 - Fix issue with duplicate matching rules in blacklist which could prevent CSP to switch OFF.